DBHammer/Dike/README.md

 # How Good is the Distributed Databases in Supporting Transaction Processing
 Dike is an open source project for benchmarking traditional relational databases together with NewSQL systems.
 Dike provides several features that are crucial for OLTP applications oriented systems, including quantitative distributed transactions/queries, uneven data distribution, dynamic workload and fault injection.
 Dike is forked from benchmarksql v5.0 and distributed under the GNU General Public License version 2.0 (GPLv2) license.
-The detailed [technique report](./Technique_Report.pdf) and [source code](dike-release) are listed.
+The detailed [technique report](./Technique_Report.pdf) and [source code](dike-release) are open.
 We show how to use Dike as follows.

 ## Preparation
 1. A client machine to run Dike benchmarking program and workload proxy (ObProxy for OceanBase cluster, Haproxy for TiDB/CockroachDB cluster).
 Proxy is unnecessary in the case of Mysql/PostgreSQL/Singleton-OceanBase/Singleton-TiDB/Singleton-CockroachDB.
-2. A cluster of 1/3/6/9/12/15 machines to deploy database service.
+2. A cluster of 1/3/6/9/12/15 machines to deploy a database service.
 3. Modify [hostname](./dike-release/run/hostname.txt), remove redundant clients and servers, set correct user and password.

 ## How To Build Dike (CentOS 7)